Workday Strengths, Domain Expertise, and Key Differentiators

 Workday Risks and Challenges

 As Workday expands its footprint, the risk lies in which market segment it plans to build out and where to backfill.
 The acquisition of Scout RFP may well foreshadow Workday's attempts to leapfrog competitors like Coupa, GEP, and others in the procurement space.
-Still, Workday's ability to wrest control of the back-end financial management and processes is still a work in progress.
-Most customers still consider Workday as a serious HR apps contender, not full-blown enterprise applications play.
+Workday's ability to wrest control of the back-end financial management and processes is strengthening with a growing installed base even though most customers still consider Workday a serious HR apps contender, not full-blown enterprise applications play.
+Its recent acquisitions of Vndly and Zimit will give Workday's additional prove points to change that perception.

 Workday Ecosystem, Partners, Resellers and SI